Shopping in Chinese: 45 Must-know Phrases for All Your Mandarin Shopping Sprees

 4. 我可不可以试一下? 你们试衣间在哪儿?

-(wǒ kě bú kě yǐ shì yī xià? nǐ men shì yī jiān zài nǎ ér ?)
+Pinyin: wǒ kě bú kě yǐ shì yī xià? nǐ men shì yī jiān zài nǎr?

-Normally there is a lady or a man waiting to assist you.
-If you have to call their attention, use 小姐 (xiăo jiĕ) or miss and 先生 (xiān shēng) or sir.
-Once you’re done in the fitting room, you can return the items to the attendants.
+If you have to call their attention, use 小姐 (xiăo jiĕ) — miss and 先生 (xiān shēng) — sir.

-洗手间 refers to a restroom.
-This is the more common way of saying it although some still use 厕所 (cè suŏ).
-Either of the two can be used.
+洗手间 is the word for restroom.
+This is the more common way of saying it, although some people still use 厕所 (cè suŏ).

-You can use various ways in inquiring about the price.
-For example, if you already have chosen your items, you can tell the cashier 请帮我算一下 (qǐng bāng wǒ suàn yī xià).
+For example, if you’ve already chosen your items, you can tell the cashier 请帮我算一下 (qǐng bāng wǒ suàn yī xià).
 Then, the cashier would ring up all your items.

 7. 简直太贵了! 给我便宜点吧!

-(jiăn zhí tài guì le! gěi wǒ pián yi diǎn ba!)
+Pinyin: jiăn zhí tài guì le! gěi wǒ pián yi diǎn ba!

 9. 我要这件。 请给我大号的。